|Day Use:||Year Round|

 Several campsites and three rental cabins face this scenic river.
 During the year, you can fish, swim and raft, or walk the self-guided Riverview nature trail.
 The river offers some of the finest fall and winter salmon and steelhead fishing on the south coast.
 You can plunk from the bank or try your luck on a drift boat.
 Throughout spring and summer you may see scampering squirrels, soaring osprey, or a family of river otters frolicking in the water.

 The northern-most redwood grove in the U.S. can be found at the end of the Riverview Trail by crossing the North Bank Road and hiking the 1-mile U.S. Forest Service Redwood loop.

 New for 2020: Beginning Jan.
 1 the majority of campsites will be available for reservation for stays between Memorial Day and Sept.
 30, 2020.
 Campsite rates will stay the same, however a $8 reservation fee applies for sites booked in advance.

 - 48 electrical sites with water (first-come, first-served October - May)

 - Three reservable rustic log cabins (one pet-friendly)

 - River and gravel bar access for fishing

 - Firewood for sale

-One campsite and one cabin are accessible to campers with disabilities.
+Universal Access - One campsite, one cabin and one picnic area are accessible to campers with disabilities.